yigitatesh/animal_guesser_game/README.md

-# animal_guesser_game
+# Animal Guesser Game

-Program asks questions about the animal you pick and it tries to predict the animal.
+the program asks you questions about the animal you pick and it tries to predict the animal.

-Language of game is Turkish.
+Language of the game is Turkish.

+# Requirements
+- tkinter
+- pyautogui
+- pickle

+# How to Run
+Run animal_guess_game.py